BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 **persistent**, **static**

 Removes or kill all entities (mobs) of given type at the location.
-You can look up all [type of entity's](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).
+Here you can look up all [type's of entity's](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html).

 Can only effect loaded entities!